CARE Program

 Volunteers in Public Schools

 Volunteers in Public Schools (VIPS) at Colorado State University allows employees up to 5 hours per month administrative leave to volunteer in any public school district.
-Click HERE for current volunteer opportunities in the Poudre School District.
+Please visit the Poudre School District volunteer page for current volunteer opportunities

 The program was developed by Colorado State University Classified Personnel Council in 1995 and is now a permanent program open to all Colorado State employees.